luslab/nf-clip/README.md

 ## Info

-The original CLIP method was first published
+The original CLIP method was first [published](CLIP%20Identifies%20Nova-Regulated%20RNA%20Networks%20in%20the%20Brain) in 2003.

 Two useful papers about the experimental and computational methods are:

 - [Advances in CLIP Technologies for Studies of Protein-RNA Interactions](https://doi.org/10.1016/j.molcel.2018.01.005)
 - [Data Science Issues in Studying Protein–RNA Interactions with CLIP Technologies](https://doi.org/10.1146/annurev-biodatasci-080917-013525)

+There are a number of public data resources available

 ## Development